• Skip to primary navigation

 • Soothing joint pain and arthritis

-• Assisting with dry skin and other skin conditions including eczema and psoriasis
+• Assisting with dry skin and other skin conditions, including eczema and psoriasis

 What Japanese Onsen Etiquette Do I Need to Know?

-1. Yes, You Need to Get NAKED!
+1. Yes, you need to get NAKED!

 Shower Room at the Public Hot Spring Onsen at Nishimuraya Hotel Shogetsutei - Kinosaki Onsen ryokan